 What is the Minimum IELTS Score Required for Canada Immigration?

 For each program under Express Entry, there are different IELTS score required.
 Below are three tables that specify the IELTS score results in each of the four categories and how it translates to your Canadian Level Benchmark (CLB) level.

 Federal Skilled Worker Program – IELTS – First Official Language (Maximum: 24 points)

 |7||6.0||6.0 – 7.0||6.0||6.0||4|

 |10+||7.5 – 9.0||8.5 – 9.0||8.0 – 9.0||7.5 – 9.0||6|

 |10+||8.5 – 9.0||8.0 – 9.0||7.5 – 9.0||7.5 – 9.0|

 |0, A||10+||8.5 – 9.0||8.0 – 9.0||7.5 – 9.0||7.5 – 9.0|

 IELTS Listening Tips

 The listening portion of the exam is 30 minutes, where you will listen to four recordings of native English speakers.
-The recordings will feature conversations, a monologue, an educational speaking, and a lecture.
-You will write your answers by hand, and later assessed on your ability to comprehend main conversational ideas, information, opinions, attitudes and idea development.
+The recordings will feature conversations, a monologue, an educational speech, and a lecture.
+You will write your answers by hand, and later be assessed on your ability to comprehend main conversational ideas, information, opinions, attitudes and idea development.